thruston/python-tabulate/README.md

     First     6.94119005507  6.92853781816
     Second    6.96413561242  6.97728134163

-if you omit `x` from your "x-expression", it will be added to the front, this means the default is to replace each cell by itself.
+If you omit `x` from your "x-expression", it will be added to the front, this means the default is to replace each cell by itself.
 If your expression is not valid Python or includes undefined names, the cells will be unchanged.

 ### uniq - filter out duplicated rows